 Quantitative Genetics of Pathogen Response to Tomato Domestication

 The identification of two isolates that distinctly respond to tomato domestication suggests that there is natural genetic variation in B. cinerea that is affected by tomato domestication.
 To directly map B. cinerea genes that control differential virulence on wild versus domestic tomatoes, we used the least-squared mean virulence of each isolate across all wild and all domesticated tomato genotypes as two traits.
 We also calculated a domestication sensitivity trait; the relative difference in lesion size for each isolate between domesticated and wild hosts.
-Using these three traits, we conducted GWA within B. cinerea to map genes in the pathogen that respond to domestication shifts in the plant.
-Using the mean lesion area of the B. cinerea isolates on the wild or domestic tomato hosts identified a complex pattern of significant SNPs similar to the individual tomato accessions (Figure 4, Figure 7).
+Using these three traits, we conducted bigRR GWA within B. cinerea to map genes in the pathogen that respond to domestication shifts in the plant.
+Using the mean lesion area of the B. cinerea isolates on the wild or domesticated tomato hosts identified a complex pattern of significant SNPs similar to the individual tomato accessions (Figure 4, Figure 7).
 This had a high degree of overlap between the two traits.
 In contrast, the Domestication Sensitivity trait identified a much more limited set of SNPs that had less overlap with either the mean lesion area on Domesticated or Wild tomato (Figure 7).
+GWA of these domestication traits by GEMMA identified similar patterns of high overlap between SNPs and genes between Botrytis virulence on wild or domesticated tomato hosts, and rare overlap with Domestication Sensitivity (Figure S4).
 To begin querying the underlying gene functions for these various B. cinerea loci, we called genes as significant if there was one SNP within 2kb of that gene (Figure 7c).
-Using all 1251 genes linked to domestication phenotypes for a functional
+We also examined the overlap in genes associated to these domestication traits by bigRR and GEMMA, identifying 113 unique genes (Table S3).
+These genes include several transporters and enzymes, with few predicted virulence genes.
+One gene from this overlap list (Bcin01g05800) contains TPR repeats, which are common in bacterial virulence proteins {Cerveny 2013} and are among the proteins secreted by the plant pathogen Ustilago maydis {Lo Presti 2015}.
+Using all 1251 genes linked to domestication phenotypes by bigRR for a functional